wp-plugins/powr-survey/readme.txt

 Unique, beautiful, responsive surveys for your site.

 == Description ==
-Unique, beautiful, responsive surveys for your site.
+[youtube https://youtu.be/sMHW9ooMrpg] Unique, beautiful, responsive surveys for your site.
 <br>
 <br>
 POWr Survey is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.